Guide sheet to utilizing the Technology Fee and explanation of scoring

 Fee Definition and Authority

-The Technology Fee (Tech Fee) is governed by Act no. 1450 of the regular session and is under supervision by each institution in higher education.
+The Student Technology Fee (Tech Fee) is governed by Act no. 1450 of the regular session and is under supervision by each institution in higher education.
 This fee is considered a supplement to current funds allocated by the University and by grants.
-In June of 1997, the Nicholls State University Student Government Association voted unanimous approval for the assessment of a technology fee of $5.00 per credit hour, up to a maximum of $60.00 per semester, effective in the Fall 1997 semester.
+In October of 2012, the Nicholls State University Student Government Association voted unanimous approval for the assessment of a technology fee of $5.00 per credit hour, up to a maximum of $100.00 per semester, effective in the Fall 2013 semester.
 In a memorandum dated July 19, 1999, Mr. Bobby Jindal clarified fee expenditure guidelines that went into effect September 1, 1999.
-All technology fee requests must follow these guidelines.
+All Tech Fee requests must follow these guidelines.

-Complying with guidelines issued by Mr. Jindal on July 19, 1999, the Student Technology Fee Committee is composed of 9 students and 8 faculty/staff members giving the students a majority.
-Student makeup is composed of the SGA President (or designee) and Vice President, 1 student from each college, for a total of 5, and 2 students at large appointed by the SGA President.
-The faculty/staff makeup is composed of 1 faculty member from each college, for a total of 5, 1 from the library, 1 from Student Affairs, and 1 from Student Life.
-The ex-officio members that do not have voting privileges include: The Director and other members of Academic Computing, and the Director of Instructional Technology.
+Complying with guidelines issued by Mr. Jindal on July 19, 1999, the Student Technology Fee Committee is composed of nine (9) students and eight (8) faculty/staff members giving the students a majority.
+Student makeup is composed of the Student Government Association President (or designee) and Vice President, one (1) student from each college, for a total of five (5), and 2 students at large appointed by the SGA President.
+The faculty/staff makeup is composed of 1 faculty member from each college, for a total of five (5), one (1) from the library, one (1) from Student Affairs, and (1)1 from Student Life.
+The ex-officio members that do not have voting privileges include: Director of Academic Computing, Chief Information Officer, Member of University Administration, and all Instructional Technology Specialists and Computer Specialists from Academic Computing.

 Scoring of proposals